-One thing many people don’t know about the Philippines is it’s full of sheer talent.
-The country is a teeming hotbed for young, dynamic startups who are tackling poverty and inequality in innovative ways while crafting kick-ass products.
-And today, we’re highlighting the people behind those businesses - the ambitious, passionate entrepreneurs who aren’t afraid to blaze their own paths.
+One thing many people don’t know about the Philippines is that it's full of sheer talent.
+The country is a teeming hotbed for dynamic startups who are tackling poverty and inequality while crafting kick-ass products.
+Today, we’re highlighting the people behind those businesses - the ambitious, passionate entrepreneurs who aren’t afraid to blaze their own paths.

 Our Trailblazers feature aims to shine the spotlight on the amazing talent of Filipinos and Filipinas everywhere.
-And we're super honoured to feature a true #girlboss like Yana for our first-ever feature!
+And we're honoured to feature a true #girlboss like Yana!

-From left to right: Jay-Ann (one of Olivia & Diego’s longest standing artisans), Yana (founder), and Jennifer (one of the newer artisans at Olivia & Diego)
+From left to right: Jay-Ann (one of En Route's longest standing partners and former artisans), Yana (founder), and Jennifer (an En Route artisan)

 To be perfectly honest, I'm constantly reevaluating who I am and who I want to be.
 I'm interested in a lot of things, like social entrepreneurship, community work, indigenous textiles, and fashion branding.